Skin lubrication is a popular blister prevention strategy. Lots of runners, athletes and hikers remain blister-free using products like:

 Problem 2: Friction levels actually increase

 The results from Nacht et al (1981) in the graph above show that although friction reduces initially, it later rises above the baseline friction level.
-So you should stop and reapply to ensure you are still benefiting from reduced friction.
+So you should stop every 90 minutes or so and reapply to ensure you are still benefiting from reduced friction.
 If not, not only has your blister protection gone, you're actually at more risk of blistering.

 Problem 3: Lubricants weaken the skin